-Join Garrick Chow for an in-depth discussion in this video Recording to two tracks simultaneously, part of Up and Running with Audacity.
+Join Garrick Chow for an in-depth discussion in this video Recording to two tracks simultaneously, part of Learning Audacity (2012).

 In the previous movie, we looked at how to record or import multiple tracks into a single project.…And the question that probably popped into your head at that point is whether it's possible…to perform a simultaneous multi-track recording.…Meaning, can we record on to more than one track at a time?…And my definitive answer is, yes, kind of.…Audacity really isn't designed to be a multi-track recorder.…It works best for projects where you can record or import one track at a time.…But there is a workaround I can show you if you absolutely need to record two tracks simultaneously.…For example, maybe you're conducting an interview with someone.…